nanvel/blog/2015/12/swift-notes.md

 **Unary** operator operate on a single target (```!a```).
 **Binary** operator operate on two targets (```a + b```).
 **Ternary** operator operate on three targets (```a ? b : c```).

+### A module

+A module is a single unit of code distribution - a framework or application that is built and shipped as a single unit and that can be imported by another module with Swift's ```import``` keyword.

 ## Instruments